 – When even not being “a company”, you make some of these services: property maintenance and repairing, room service, cleaning apartment, toilets, etc, washing private clothes or apartment equipment (sheets, towels, etc.), luggage custody, etc.

 So, when you are renting your property for “residential” purposes, with medium-long term of families or individuals renting it for “living” and not for “tourism”, then, your property is out from this “touristic property” regulation.
 “Residential rents” will be regulated by the general law of renting (or “Ley de Arrendamientos Urbanos”).
 So, you will not need to follow these formal requirements of registration, But, as explained below, you will need to declare your rental incomes for Spanish taxes.

 2.- What are the formalities to develop this activity? –Registration in the Holiday Rental Valencian Registry (HRVR).

-– If you rent from 2 to 4 properties, then, you have to register as a “particular”.
+– If you only rent from one to 4 properties, then, you have to register as a “particular”.

 – If you rent more than 4 properties, then, you have to register as a “company” or “business dealer”.

 But, even in the case you decided not to register your property in the registry from Valencia, your property must fulfill with the legal standards of quality and equipment as in the following section.

 3.- Property Requirements-Legal standards of quality and equipment: